Sunday salon: New acquisitions

 - I’ve never read anything by Mario Vargas Llosa, the 2010 Nobel Prize winner for literature , nor have I read anything by a Peruvian author so when I spotted Llosa’s The Dream of the Celt, it seemed an opportunity too good to miss.
 It actually isn’t set in South America but in Ireland where a hero of Irish Nationalism awaits the hangman’s noose having been convicted of treason.

 I would have been happy with just those four but the library was offering a discount if you bought five so onto my pile went one book that has nothing to do with world literature: Jennifer Egan’s Look at Me.
 I have A Visit from the Goon Squad but have yet to open it so I have no idea whether I will like her style.
 This one predates Goon Squad by 10 years.
 It’s about a model who is trying to return to life after a catastrophic car accident which so badly impacted her face, she needed 80 screws to fix the back in place.
 Unrecognisable and unable to return to her former work, she drifts into drink and despair.

 If these were your new acquisitions which would you read first?

-Posted on July 20, 2014, in Pakistan, South America, Sunday Salon, world literature and tagged Jennifer Egan, Kamila Shamsi, Mario Vargas Llosa, Noel Literature winners, Petina Gappah, Roopa Farooki.
+Posted on July 20, 2014, in Pakistani authors, South & Central American authors, Sunday Salon, world literature and tagged Jennifer Egan, Kamila Shamsi, Mario Vargas Llosa, Noel Literature winners, Petina Gappah, Roopa Farooki.
 Bookmark the permalink.
 24 Comments.